GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The business of software building isn't really high-tech at all.
-It's most of all a business of talking to each other and writing things down.
+> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
 >
-> ~ *Tom DeMarco*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts